sharvinee/ai-assistant/README.md

 # HorizonClinic_AI

 This is an AI Clinic Assistant chatbot for a fictional clinic called, 'Horizon Internal Medicine Clinic'.
-The chatbot is designed to reduce administrative burdens by allowing users to obtain information about the clinic and appointments simply by interacting with the AI Clinic Assistant.
+This tool acts as a virtual front desk staff, providing patients and caregivers with quick information regarding the clinic and its doctors, reducing the need for extra staff to handle calls and basic queries.

 ![alt text](img/demo.png "demo")